howdyai/botkit/packages/botbuilder-adapter-slack/readme.md

 ### Interactive messages

 Slack applications can use "interactive messages" to include buttons, menus and other interactive elements to improve the user's experience.
-[See here for howto attach cards and blocks.](#use-attachments-blocks-and-other-rich-message-features)
+[See here for how to attach cards and blocks.](#use-attachments-blocks-and-other-rich-message-features)

 If your interactive message contains a button, when the user clicks the button in Slack, Botkit triggers an event based on the message type.